 WMO has designated Regional Specialised Meteorological Centres (RSMCs) who have responsibility for the issue of tropical cyclone warnings in their area and should be used as a first source of information.
 Links are also provided to other tropical cyclone warning centres and Met Office tropical cyclone forecast guidance.

-Japan Meteorological Agency, Tokyo (Western North Pacific Ocean from Malay peninsula to 180° E)
+Japan Meteorological Agency, Tokyo (Western North Pacific Ocean from Malay peninsula to 180°)

 Canadian Hurricane Centre, Halifax, Canada (Canadian Atlantic shores)

 The Met Office issues tropical cyclone guidance messages twice per day based on information from its global model forecasts.
 Links to these messages are provided below for information only.
-The content of these messages is also displayed graphically in Met Office StormTracker.
+The content of these messages is also displayed graphically in Met Office StormTracker for existing tropical cyclones.
 The guidance messages are not official tropical cyclone forecasts and therefore should not be used exclusively to make decisions which will affect life or property.
 Refer to forecasts issued by one of the RSMCs (above) for official forecast information.
-Also note that the messages are only routinely issued during the stated seasons, although messages are issued out of season if a storm is active or forecast.

 The messages are primarily designed to give an indication of the Met Office global model's forecast track of tropical cyclones, which are known to exhibit some skill.
-Explicit forecasts of maximum wind speed are not given as the model (at its current resolution) cannot resolve the wind field with sufficient detail.
-However, a qualitative indication of forecast wind strength is given based on the model's relative vorticity field (at the 850 hPa level).
+A qualitative indication of forecast intensity is given based on the model's prediction of central pressure of the tropical cyclone.

 StormTracker provides a mapped picture of tropical cyclones (tropical storms, hurricanes, typhoons) around the globe with access to track history and six-day forecast tracks for current tropical cyclones from the Met Office Unified Model and latest observed cloud cover (infra-red and visible satellite) and sea surface temperature.

-South Pacific and south-east Indian Season of issue: 1 November to 30 April
+South Pacific and south-east Indian (east of 90°E)